Georgie Sterling

-She started her career in the late 1950s and appeared in a TV movie version of Hamlet.
+Sterling was in her early career styled as Australia's Ginger Rogers, but with blonde hair and curls and started her career in the 1930s appearing in the film Rangle River starring Hollywood actor Victor Jory and also in 1941 in That Certain Something, she featured in theatre he preferred genre in the early 1940s and by the late 1950s in the new media of television, including appearing in a TV movie version of Hamlet.
 In serials she played Isabella Drysdale in the ill-fated series Taurus Rising but is possibly best known for her role as May Walters in Sons and Daughters.
-She also appeared in Homicide, Matlock Police and A Country Practice.
-She was married to fellow actor and radio producer John Saul.
+She also appeared in Homicide, Matlock Police and several roles in A Country Practice including centenarian Polly Waterford.